sramirez/lsc-cnn/README.md

 # LSC-CNN

-This repository is the pytorch implementation for the crowd counting model, LSC-CNN, proposed in the paper - [**Locate, Size and Count: Accurately Resolving People in Dense Crowds via Detection**](https://arxiv.org/pdf/1906.07538.pdf).
+This repository is a fork of a fork of the original pytorch implementation of LSC-CNN.
+Here we combine the test elements of vlad3996's with the train elements of the original implementation.

+# Instructions from original repo:

 If you find this work useful in your research, please consider citing the paper:
 ```